bozylik/taskara/README.md

 > [!IMPORTANT]
 > ## alpha-build
-> this is an early alpha version of the project. it does not include detailed instructions or many examples yet.
+> this is an early alpha version of the project. it does not include detailed instructions or many examples yet.<br>
->
+> **status:** under active development.<br>
-> **status:** under active development.
+>**future:** we plan to add more features, better documentation, and complex examples soon.<br>
-> **future:** we plan to add more features, better documentation, and complex examples soon.
+>we do not guarantee backward compatibility of various releases until the first stable version is available.

 ---